nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% tabs %}
 {% tab objective-c %}

 Finally, add these two new methods to your **AppDelegate.m** file.
-The first responds to URL scheme links.
+The first responds to URI scheme links.
 The second responds to Universal Links, but will not be active until you [configure Universal Links]({{base.url}}/getting-started/universal-links).

 {% highlight objc %}
-// Respond to URL scheme links
+// Respond to URI scheme links
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {
     // pass the url to the handle deep link call [[Branch getInstance] handleDeepLink:url];